 By 2013, the economic situation was steadily beginning to improve.
 After running a trade deficit for almost three decades, Spain managed to attain a trade surplus in the same year.
 This kept strengthening during 2014 and 2015.
 In just two years, the Spanish economy managed to recover 85 percent of the GDP lost during the recession.
 The Spanish economy is predicted to remain the strongest performing economy in the Eurozone for the next year.

-Traditionally an agrarian economy, the country is still the largest global producer of olive oil and the third largest wine producer.
+Traditionally an agrarian economy, the country is still the largest global producer of olive oil and the third-largest wine producer.
 Spain is also Europe’s largest producer of oranges, lemons, and strawberries.
-Spain phone numbers from Global Call Forwarding are very common for farmers and producers of crops because it helps international businesses get in touch to buy their products.
+Spain virtual numbers from Global Call Forwarding are very common for farmers and producers of crops because it helps international businesses get in touch to buy their products.
 It’s important to note, however, that agriculture contributes less than 3.5 percent of the nation’s GDP.

 Doing Business in Spain